Innovative Learning with Digital Design

 Completion Process of the M.Ed. in Instructional Technology:

-- Determine the Plan of Study - After finishing six credits, meet with your graduate adviser to write and submit your plan of study.
+- Complete the Plan of Study - After finishing six credits, meet with your graduate adviser to write and submit your plan study to the Graduate College.

 - Take courses and learn - Take 30 credits of courses + 3 credit Internship for the master's and learn based on your needs.
 You will learn to use, implement and instruct with technologies beyond average experience.

-- Complete an Internship - Complete a 120 hour internship that extends your knowledge base - 3 credits.
+- Complete a DMET 585 Internship - Complete a 120 hour internship that extends your knowledge base - 3 credits.

 - Complete Portfolio and Graduate